Surviving Barstool | New Episodes Tonight, Wednesday & Thursday 8PM ETTUNE IN

 I traded the commercial air compressor I confiscated when I departed Plymouth to my friend's brother for a '63 Ford Falcon with high mileage.
 It was gold-colored, but the paint had long since faded and rusted, and the interior was heavily worn and had a moldy smell.
 I hung an evergreen air freshener off the rearview mirror and placed another one in the back on a garment hook, and the car smelled a lot better.
 It started and stopped, ran okay, and had a working AM radio and a functional backseat… Life was good!

 Jay's father, Len, was in his early 40s and a mailman.
 A big guy, six foot two, with a big frame.
-His hair was thinning and lightly salted and combed over to one side.
+His thinning brown hair was lightly salted and combed over to one side.
 He had medium-length mutton chop sideburns and a classic '70s mustache.
 Because he worked outside, he always had color.
 From the stories Jay told me, he had a temper, but while I lived there, I rarely saw it.
 Jay and his younger brother were scared shitless of him.
 I could see that.

 While I was living there, after he came home from work, Len had dinner with his wife and then spent most evenings sitting on his leather recliner in the small den watching the Red Sox.
 I was downstairs getting ready to go out and always finished by blow-drying my hair.
 It was the disco era, a '70s thing.